sampsyo/cs6120/content/blog/2019-11-14-mempass/index.md

 }
 ```

 Here, `ptr` is allocated and then freed twice.
-Generally, double-freeing a block of main memory will corrupt the state of the memory manager, resulting in a write-what-where condition.
-In this case, a malicious attacker may be able to write arbitrary dangerous code to the memory location that was freed twice.
+Generally, double-freeing a block of main memory will corrupt the state of the memory manager, and could allow a malicious attacker to write arbitrary dangerous code to the memory location that was freed twice.

 Memory Leaks occur when the programmer forgets to free memory which is no longer needed.